burnoutband/kubernetes-training/docs/day2/06_namespaces.md

 ### Exercise 2: Use RBAC

-Usually kubernetes is integrated with an identity provider, such as LDAP.
-In this exercise, however, we are going to manually create a service account and assign role to it to demonstrate how to use roles in kubernetes.
+Usually, kubernetes is integrated with an identity provider, such as LDAP.
+In this exercise, however, we are going to manually create a service account and assign a role to it to demonstrate how to use roles in kubernetes.

 1. Create user credentials.